anuragmmer/pyAudioAnalysis/README.md

 The script also adjusts the parameters of the spectrogram calculation (n_fft and hop_length) based on the estimated tempo of the audio file to improve accuracy.

+Steps to run the code:
+   1. Install Python: If you don't already have Python installed on your computer, go to the official Python website and download the latest version of Python for your operating system.
+Follow the installation instructions to install Python on your computer.
+   2. Install Required Libraries: The code requires several Python libraries to be installed in order to run.
+The required libraries are librosa, matplotlib, numpy, and tkinter.
+Open a command prompt or terminal and type the following commands to install the libraries: pip install librosa pip install matplotlib pip install numpy
+   3. Download the Code: Download the code and save it as a Python file with a .py extension.
+   4. Open a command prompt or terminal on your computer.
+   5. Navigate to the directory where the code file is located using the "cd" command.
+For example, if the code file is located in the "Downloads" folder, type the following command: cd Downloads
+   6. Run the Code: Type the following command to run the code: python noise_tonal_analyzer.py
+   7. Select Audio File: A file dialog box will appear allowing you to select an audio file for analysis.
+Navigate to the directory where the audio file is located and select the file.
+   8. View the Results: After the code finishes running, the results will be displayed in a graph.
+You can view the graph in the Python IDE or by opening the generated graph image file.

 Limitations and errors that can occur in this code include:

 1. If the user selects a file format that is not supported by librosa, the code will raise an error.